pluginpizza/uncomment/readme.txt

 While WordPress allows you to disable comments site-wide via the comments setting screen, the Uncomment plugin goes one step further and disables or hides all interface elements and other functionality related to comments on your WordPress site.

+Starting with Uncomment consists of just two steps: installing and activating the plugin.
+Uncomment is designed to disable or hide commenting functionality from your WordPress site without any additional settings.
+Uncomment also works great as a must-use plugin.

 Did we miss anything?
 Leave us a note on [Github](https://github.com/functionsfile/uncomment/issues/)

 == Installation ==